 Because they have a chipboard substrate, if one of the joints fail, there’s the risk that water could penetrate the joint causing the worktop to blow.

-Our FREE service recommends the best value kitchen suppliers in your area.
+Our free service recommends the best value kitchen suppliers in your area.

-All showrooms offer free, no-obligation quotes & are within 30 minutes drive.
+Showrooms offer free, no-obligation quotes & are within 30 minutes drive.